Let’s start with the disclaimer, shall we?

 The point of this blog is not to discourage anyone from pursuing voiceover work.
 I’ve never told anyone that they’ll never make it in this business.
 I don’t want to be that guy.
 I am, however, very upfront and direct with people.
 If there are challenges they must overcome to get to the point where they can do this type of work (and get paid for it), I tell them.
 If you want to do it, by all means go for it.
 Hard work and a willingness to risk failure go a lot further than raw talent on its own.

-I’ve been both reading and directing voiceovers for well over fifteen years, so I hope I’m able to bridge the two disciplines and hopefully bring a unique perspective.
+I’ve been both reading and directing voiceovers for about twenty years, so I hope I’m able to bridge the two disciplines and hopefully bring a unique perspective.

 1- Can I read?